maxim-starodubtsev/email-followup-suggester/README.md

 ## 📝 License

-This project is developed for CoreLogic Solutions, LLC.
+This project is developed by Max Starodubtsev.

 ## 🤝 Support